Tantalum arsenide

 Tantalum arsenide is a compound of tantalum and arsenic with the formula TaAs.
 It is notable as being the first topological Weyl semimetal that was identified and characterized by ARPES.
+It exhibits an analogue of quantum vortices in momentum space.

 Structure

-Tantalum arsenide crystallizes in a body-centered tetragonal cell with lattice parameters a = 3.44 Å and c = 11.65 Å. It belongs to the space group I41md.
+Tantalum arsenide crystallizes in a body-centered tetragonal unit cell with lattice parameters a = 3.44 Å and c = 11.65 Å. It belongs to the space group I41md.

 Preparation

 TaAs has been prepared by decomposing TaAs2 at 900 °C. A more recent preparation yielded large, single crystals of TaAs by chemical vapor transport with elemental precursors and iodine as the transport agent: